ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    // It needs to be in a method that throws or handles IOException ArrayList<String> lines = Files.readAllLines(Paths.get("data.txt"));

-The advantage of storing the file in a dynamic data structure like an ``ArrayList``, instead of an array with a set size, is that you do not need to know how many lines are in the file.
-The ``ArrayList`` can grow in size as needed.
+Under the covers ``readAllLines`` is almost certainly using an ``ArrayList`` which is a kind of ``List``.
+The advantage of storing the lines in a dynamic data structure like an ``ArrayList``, instead of an array, is that you do not need to know how many lines you are going to store when you create the ``ArrayList`` the way you do when you create an array.
+The ``ArrayList`` can then grow in size as needed.

 |CodingEx| **Coding Exercise**